Believer (band)

-Believer is an American technical thrash metal band from the late 1980s and early 1990s, that plays a hybrid of thrash and progressive metal.
-Believer is known for its innovative use of symphonic elements in thrash metal, featuring some of the earliest examples of symphonic metal.
+Believer is an American technical thrash metal band from Pennsylvania.
+Formed in 1986, the band plays a hybrid of thrash and progressive metal, and is also known for their innovative use of symphonic elements.
 Their lyrics deal with topics of philosophy, theology and social issues.

 The two primary members of the band are vocalist/bassist/guitarist Kurt Bachman and drummer Joey Daub, who were joined by several others after their 1989 debut album, Extraction from Mortality.
-The band was jointly signed to Roadrunner Records, and the Christian label R.E.X.
+The band was jointly signed to Roadrunner Records and the Christian label R.E.X.
 Music.
-According to Allmusic, several mainstream magazines praised the second album Sanity Obscure.
-The title track of Sanity Obscure was covered by Andrew Hulshult for the video-game Doom as the track "On the Hunt".
+According to AllMusic, several mainstream magazines praised their second album Sanity Obscure.
+The title track of Sanity Obscure was covered by Robert Prince for the video game Doom as the track "On the Hunt".
 The band toured the US and Europe with Bolt Thrower the following year.
-Believer disbanded in 1994; however, in March 2005, Daub announced that he and Bachman reformed the band.
+Believer disbanded in 1994; however, in 2005, Daub announced that he and Bachman reformed the band.
+They signed with Metal Blade Records in 2008, and released a fourth album, Gabriel, in 2009.
+Their fifth studio album, Transhuman, was released in 2011.

-On November 18, 2008, Blabbermouth.net announced Believer's signing with Metal Blade Records.
-The fourth album titled Gabriel was released on March 17, 2009.
-An unmastered version of the song "Medwton" premiered on Bam Margera's Radio Bam show on November 17, with the singles "Focused Lethality" and "Stoned" released later.
-The album features musicians Rocky Gray of Living Sacrifice and Deron Miller of CKY performing guest guitar solos and Howard Jones (Killswitch Engage) contributing guest vocals.
-The band's fifth studio album, Transhuman, was released in 2011.